Parish of Copp St Anne

 - We will seek to offer pastoral care and support, including supervision and referral to the proper authorities, to any member of our church community known to have offended against a child, young person or vulnerable adult.

-The PCC of this Church agreed and adopted the above Policy at its meeting on 9th May 2019
+The PCC of this Church reviewed and re-adopted the above Policy at its meeting on 25th March 2021.

-We have appointed Allison Rees as our Church Safeguarding Officer (CSO).
+We have appointed Judith Ellis as our Church Safeguarding Officer (CSO).

 Copies of “Safeguarding in the Diocese of Blackburn” and any parish guidelines and procedures are held by CSO and are also located in the Vestry.

-The PCC shall review this policy annually.
-The next review will take place May 2020.
+The PCC will review this policy annually.
+The next review will take place in March 2022.